Loogosh/simpleAuras/README.md

 /sa or /sa show or /sa hide - Show/hide simpleAuras Settings.

 /sa refresh X - Set refresh rate.
 (1 to 10 updates per second.
 Default: 5).
+It only affects the data update time, the GUI is always drawn at 20

 ### SuperWoW commands:
 /sa learn X Y - manually set duration Y of spellID X.